sebasdv/embryo-player-v3/README.md

 **Made with love for the music community**

-*Embrio Player v3.0 - Professional Web Sampler & Sequencer*
+*Embryo Player v3.0 - Professional Web Sampler & Sequencer*